Overview & challenge

 Just a couple of years before the pandemic, Aventus had deployed a new Cisco network.
 Hendri Boer, who handles IT infrastructure and cybersecurity at Aventus, deployed Cisco DNA as the core technology that powers their new software-defined infrastructure.
 Aventus worked with Dutch Cisco partner Axians, to deploy a futureproof network.

 When Aventus decided to partially reopen in September 2020, students and staff were subject to strict physical distancing protocols.
 Aventus didn’t want to have more people than necessary in buildings, especially if their sole purpose was to enforce protocols.
 The alternative was to go with a solution that automated this monitoring.
-On approaching Cisco, Aventus was introduced to Spaces, the cloud-based indoor location services platform, that could run on top of their new Cisco network.
+When they approached Cisco, Aventus was introduced to Spaces, the cloud-based indoor location services platform, that could run on top of their new Cisco network.

 When you start with the right platform, you can pivot to meet unexpected IT challenges in a crisis.
 Since we’d recently rolled out a new Cisco network, we went back to the Cisco team to see if they had a product that met our needs.
 Spaces turned out to be a perfect fit.
 Since we already had licenses for Spaces as part of our overall Cisco DNA package, it was the obvious solution.
 Because we’d already invested in updating and futureproofing this infrastructure, we were able to activate Spaces at no additional cost.”